 When growing Inca Peruvian Lilies it is important to ensure they are fertilised well.
 They grow quickly and flower profusely, so need to be well fed.
 We recommend a slow release fertiliser in winter and spring or a liquid fertiliser on a regular basis.

-Water Inca Peruvian Lilies in well, then we recommend keeping moist during active growth, as they will flower better.
+Water in well, then we recommend keeping moist during active growth.
 As they establish they become dry tolerant - they have a fleshy root system that keeps a reserve of moisture.
-Plant in a well drained soil, humus rich conditions are ideal.
+Well drained, humus rich soil conditions are best.
 Ideally, mulch in spring to protect the root system and help retain moisture.

 In the language of flowers the Alstroemerias signify friendship and devotion.

 Inca Peruvian Lily Collection, one of each variety, separately labelled.
-The collection includes Inca Bandit, Inca Yuko, Inca Safari, Inca Battle and Inca Fire.
+The collection includes Inca Bandit, Inca Yuko, Inca Safari, Inca Battle, Inca Husky, Inca Gold Rush and Inca Fire.